which followed the death of Pope Alexander VIII on February 11, 1691

-The Papal State was not asked to take part in the negotiations which led to the Peace of Utrecht (1713) and Rastatt (1714) which put an end to the war: the historical rights the papacy claimed on southern Italy and Sicily were ignored: Philippe de Bourbon was confirmed King of Spain, but Charles (who in the meantime had become Emperor Charles VI) was given the Kingdom of Naples, Sardinia and most of the Duchy of Milan; the Duke of Savoy obtained Sicily (and the title of king) and part of the Duchy of Milan.
-The Spanish supremacy in Italy was replaced by the Austrian one.
+The Papal State was not asked to take part in the negotiations which led to the peace agreements of Utrecht (1713) and Rastatt (1714) which put an end to the war: the historical rights the papacy claimed on southern Italy and Sicily were ignored: Philippe de Bourbon was confirmed King of Spain, but Charles (who in the meantime had become Emperor Charles VI) was given the Kingdom of Naples, Sardinia and most of the Duchy of Milan; the Duke of Savoy obtained Sicily (and the title of king) and part of the Duchy of Milan.
+The Spanish hegemony over Italy was replaced by the Austrian one.

 Pope Clement XI, maybe to emphasize the role of the Church during a difficult

 period, added fifty statues of saints to Piazza S. Pietro in 1702;

 a few years later he completed the decoration of the main nave of S.

 Giovanni in Laterano by placing twelve large statues in the niches designed by Francesco Borromini in 1650; in Piazza della Rotonda he put an obelisk on top of an existing fountain.
 He also erected a statue to Charlemagne in the portico of S. Pietro.

 He justified the costs of these initiatives by saying: E' tutta beneficenza!
 (It's all a charity!); this approach can explain why notwithstanding budget limitations he built Porto di Ripetta, a harbour on the river for the commodities coming from the Tiber valley, a new granary and an arsenal at Porto di Ripa Grande.